 - Details of the tenant’s obligations while renting the property

 - A provision confirming that the tenant is not liable for fair wear and tear to the property

 The tenancy agreement should be signed by the tenant and the letting agent, or the landlord if no agent is involved.
 It can subsequently be changed if both parties agree.
-Unless you have considerable experience already, it’s a good idea to seek advice from a letting agent such as Turney & Associates Lettings LLP, or legal adviser on the terms of the proposed tenancy agreement.
+Unless you have considerable experience already, it’s a good idea to seek advice from a letting agent or legal adviser on the terms of the proposed tenancy agreement.

 An initial deposit should cover you against missing items, or any damage caused by the tenant.

 Tenancy Deposit Protection (TDP) schemes guarantee that tenants will get their deposit back at the end of the tenancy (however, the tenant is still obliged to meet the terms of the tenancy agreement and must not damage the property).